band/osemnLab/README.md

 4. [2017-04-15] Setup a dsatclAssignment on a Ubuntu 16.04.2
    VM.
 Updated record of tool installations in the individual "notes.txt" files.

+5. [2017-06-05] Added a folder to capture setting up a Docker container for the exercises.